-Richard “Ken” Shelton is a self-described Army “brat”, having attended 10 different schools before going to college at “THE” University of Virginia as a scholarship athlete in football.
-He was later drafted to the Denver Broncos.
-Ken attended medical school at UVA on an Army scholarship.
-He interned and did residency in Honolulu with pay back time at Walter Reed Army Medical Center.
+Ken Shelton is a self-described Army ‘brat’.
+He went to college at the University of Virginia as a scholarship athlete in football.
+He then attended UVA medical school on an Army scholarship serving internship and residency in radiology in Honolulu before completing his service at Walter Reed Army Medical Center.

-In 1987, Ken made his way to Hendersonville, along with his wife, Marney, and 3 kids, Mason, Tarah and Houston.
-They completed their family with their 4th child, Tucker, who was born at Pardee Hospital.
+In 1987, he made his way to Hendersonville, along with his wife, Marney, and 3 kids, Mason, Tarah and Houston.
+They completed their family with their 4th child, Tucker born at Pardee Hospital.
 He is now retired after serving multiple years as Chair of the Dept of Radiology and then as Chief of Staff at Pardee.

-His appreciation for the outdoors came from extensive traveling between duty stations and his Boy Scout experience as an Eagle Scout.
-His current interests include biking (which is his current method of commuting), mountain biking, hiking, trail building, woodworking, advocating for greenways, conservation and addiction prevention (particularly tobacco).
+His appreciation for the outdoors came from extensive traveling between duty stations and his Eagle Scout experience.
+His current interests include all forms of biking, hiking, trail building, woodworking, advocating for greenways, conservation and addiction prevention (particularly tobacco).

 Ken loves this community and currently serves on the Henderson County Rail-Trail Advisory Committee (overseeing the construction of the Ecusta Trail), is a county representative on the “Hellbender” Regional Trail Committee (involving 5 counties and a proposed 150 miles of connected bike/ped trails) as well as being an original Board member on the Friends of the Ecusta Trail.